-Around 45% of executives cite economic viability and profitability of battery production as key challenges.
-For instance, the price of a lithium-ion battery pack and cell fell dramatically between 2013 and 2023 as production capacity increased across the battery value chain.64 Around half (46%) of executives cite the high up-front capital investment required, and 59% cite the extended timeline to build gigafactories and production ramp-up as key challenges to scaling.
-At least 18 EV and battery startups that have gone public in recent years were in danger of running out of cash by the end of 2024.65.
-Building a first gigafactory requires a massive upfront investment, in both infrastructure and resources.
+Uncertainty around economic viability and profitability is a challenge increased across the battery value chain.
+64 Around half (46%) of executives cite the high up-front capital investment required, and 59% cite the extended timeline to build gigafactories and production ramp-up as key challenges to scaling.
+At least 18 EV and battery startups that have gone public in recent years were in danger of running out of cash by the end of 2024.
+65 Building a first gigafactory requires a massive upfront investment, in both infrastructure and resources.
 Furthermore, the lengthy scale-up process leads to substantial cash burn, driven by high scrappage rates and inefficiencies in early production.
 This extends the break-even timeline and delays profitability, making it critical for companies to optimize production ramp-up, minimize waste, and enhance process efficiencies from the outset.